 Tineco's Modern Living Vision Earns Global Media Recognition at CES 2026

-Thoughtful design, intelligent performance, and everyday relevance place Tineco among the most celebrated brands of CES 2026
+Thoughtful design and intelligent performance helped position Tineco among the most recognized brands at CES 2026

 SEATTLE, Jan.
-13, 2026 /PRNewswire/ -- CES 2026 marked a defining moment for Tineco as the brand's Modern Living vision resonated strongly with global media, industry experts, and the broader CES community.
-Showcasing thoughtfully engineered floor care solutions within immersive, home-inspired environments, Tineco emerged from the show with multiple prestigious media awards, reinforcing its position as a leader shaping how intelligent cleaning fits naturally into modern life.
+13, 2026 /PRNewswire/ -- CES 2026 marked an important milestone for Tineco, as the brand's Modern Living vision resonated with global media, industry experts, and the CES audience.
+Showcasing thoughtfully engineered floor care solutions within immersive, home-inspired environments, Tineco emerged from the show with multiple prestigious media awards, reinforcing its position as a brand redefining how intelligent cleaning integrates into modern homes.

-Rather than presenting products in isolation, Tineco reimagined the CES experience as a series of contemporary living spaces — places where technology quietly supports daily routines through purposeful design, intuitive performance, and refined aesthetics.
+Rather than presenting products in isolation, Tineco reimagined the CES experience as a series of contemporary living spaces — spaces where technology supports everyday routines through purposeful design, intuitive performance, and refined aesthetics.
 This approach not only redefined how visitors engaged with smart floor care, but also earned widespread recognition from leading international media throughout the show.

 Media Recognition Highlights from CES 2026